Billy Daniels: Marriage and children

-Daniels was married four times: Gladys Gordan (divorced 1940); Florence Clotworthy (died 1947); Martha Braun (divorced 1953); and Pierrette (from 1955 to his death in 1988).
+Daniels was married four times: Gladys Gordan (divorced 1940); Florence Clotworthy (died 1947); Martha Braun (divorced); and Pierrette Cameron (until his death).

 Daniels and Gladys Gordan had one child, Yvonne Daniels.
 He had three children with his second wife Florence Clotworthy: Diane, Billy Jr, and Bruce.
 Clotworthy died in 1947.
 In 1950, Daniels married socialite Martha Braun.
 Braun filed for divorce in Juarez, Mexico, citing mental cruelty.
 He did not contest the action.
 After the divorce Daniels married Pierette Cameron, whom he hired as governess for his children.
 Pierrette had two daughters with Daniels: Andrea and Dominique.

 Pierrette H. Daniels, Daniels' widow (deceased 2011), and their daughter Dominique Daniels founded a 501(c)(3) non-profit organization, the Billy Daniels Foundation, raising money for underserved youths seeking Arts Education support in her late husband's name.
 Dominique Daniels, is Chief Executive Officer of the Billy Daniels Foundation.

 Health

 Daniels had heart-bypass surgery twice, first in 1982 and then five years later in 1987.
+He carried on performing in the summer of 1988 but in August 1988, he checked into the Scripps Clinic in San Diego where it was discovered that he had a bleeding ulcer and inoperable stomach cancer.

 Death

-Daniels died on October 7, 1988, from stomach cancer at the age of 73 in Los Angeles, California.
+Daniels died on October 7, 1988, from stomach cancer at the age of 73 at the Kenneth Norris Cancer Hospital in Los Angeles, California.
 He is buried at the El Camino Memorial Park in Sorrento Valley, San Diego, California.